 “And,” Lightsong continued, “all I’m expected to do is choose their fates for them.
 Do we go to war, or do we remain at peace?
 What do you think?”

 “I could argue for either side, your grace,” Llarimar said.
-“It would be easy to sit here and condemn attacking Idris on principle.
+“It would be easy to sit here and condemn attacking Idris on mere principle.
 War is a terrible, terrible thing.
-And yet, what great accomplishments in history ever occurred without the unfortunate truth of military action?
+And yet, it seems that few great accomplishments in history ever occur without the unfortunate truth of military action.
 Even the Manywar, which caused so much destruction, can be pointed to as the foundation of Hallandren power in the inner sea area.”

 Lightsong nodded.

 “But,” Llarimar continued, shaking his head.
 “To invade our brethren?
-Despite provocation, I cannot help but think that attacking would be too extreme a move.
+Despite provocation, I cannot help but think that attacking would be too extreme.
 How much death, how much suffering, are we willing to cause simply to prove that we won’t be pushed around?”

 “And what would you decide?”
 Lightsong said.

-“Fortunately, I don’t have to,” Llarimar replied.
+“Fortunately, I don’t have to.”

 “And if you were forced to?”
 Lightsong asked.